Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **25th July 2015**

+* Changed Custom Skills to the slider.
+* Removed Macro from weapons and actions.

+**24th July 2015**

 * Changed spell slots/points toggle to the same slider used on PC/NPC.
 Still unsure about the colors

-**24th July 2015**
+**23rd July 2015**

 * Initiative bonus can now text instead of just a number
 * Removed warning about settings changes